bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 as well as allowing for parameters to be set as command-line arguments as we saw earlier.

-There is an order of precedence of the various locations so settings found in one file may be overridden by the same parameters set in a different file.
-The Nextflow documentation explains this clearly.
+There is an order of precedence for the various locations so settings found in one file may be overridden by the same parameters set in a different file.
+See the Nextflow documentation for more details.

-The default process resource settings and the profiles we created in the previous two sections are better placed in a pipeline configuration file within the workflow installation directory rather than the configuration file we've been using that resides in a run folder.
+The default process resource settings and the profiles we created in the previous two sections are better placed in a pipeline configuration file within the workflow installation directory rather than the configuration file we've been using in the run folder.

-We can create a configuration file named `nextflow.config` in the pipeline installation directory, i.e. the same directory that is home to our workflow file (`junction_detection.nf`).
+We can create a configuration file named `nextflow.config` in the pipeline installation directory, i.e. the same directory that is home to our workflow file, `junction_detection.nf`.
 This could even contain default settings for our parameters.

 ```